-Acting for the Nova Group (led by Christopher Harris QC, alongside Debevoise & Plimpton) against the government of Romania in a EUR 350 million ICSID claim relating to the expropriation of a large insurance undertaking (ICSID Case No ARB/16/19).
+- Acting for the Nova Group (led by Christopher Harris KC, alongside Debevoise & Plimpton) against the government of Romania in a EUR 350 million ICSID claim relating to the expropriation of a large insurance undertaking (ICSID Case No ARB/16/19).
+The claim is ongoing.

-Acting for a large national oil company (instructed by Akin Gump, led by Ali Malek QC) defending claims of over US$ 150 million relating to the sale and marketing of base oil in UNCITRAL proceedings.
+- Acting for a large national oil company (instructed by Akin Gump, led by Ali Malek KC and Christopher Harris KC) defending claims of over US$ 150 million relating to the sale and marketing of base oil in UNCITRAL proceedings.

-Acting for an agent (instructed by Vinson & Elkins, led by Christopher Harris) in a large claim for commission arising out of an oil and gas infrastructure project.
+- Acting for an agent (instructed by Vinson & Elkins, led by Christopher Harris KC) in a large claim for commission arising out of an oil and gas infrastructure project.

-Acting for a middle-eastern state (led by Ali Malek QC) in a large UNCITRAL commercial arbitration arising out of alleged expropriations.
+- Acting for a middle-eastern state (led by Ali Malek KC) in a large UNCITRAL commercial arbitration arising out of alleged expropriations.

 International Arbitration (arbitrator)

-Acted for a Luxembourg investor in a multi-billion dollars investment treaty dispute against the government of Algeria relating to an investment in the telecommunications sector.
+- Acted for a Luxembourg investor in a multi-billion dollar investment treaty dispute against the government of Algeria relating to an investment in the telecommunications sector.